kylemanna/blog.kylemanna.com/_posts/2014-12-22-boot-linux-isos-from-usb-sticks-using-grub.md

        gpg --verify SHA256SUMS.gpg SHA256SUMS
        sha256sum -c <(grep ubuntu-14.04.1-desktop-amd64.iso SHA256SUMS)

-    After rebooting into LiveCD, quick check can be done with, be sure to manually verify the fingerprint to ensure the `ubuntu.public.key` file hasn't been tampered with.
+    After rebooting into LiveCD, a quick check can be performed to verify the integrity of hte boot media.
+Be sure to manually verify the fingerprint to ensure the `ubuntu.public.key` file hasn't been tampered with.
+Security usability is hard, *sigh*.

        gpg --import ubuntu.public.key
        gpg --verify SHA256SUMS.gpg SHA256SUMS